You are here:

 - Anything else you need to know and do in relation to the changes

 The rest of the article summarises some of the key measures you should have in place to manage risk.

-State of play How to update your risk assessment What else you need to know/do NEW in November 2021: Face coverings should be worn by: All staff and adult visitors in corridors and communal areas Pupils in year 7 and above while in: Communal spaces Corridors Transport to and from school (both in dedicated and in public vehicles) If
+State of play How to update your risk assessment What else you need to know/do NEW in January 2022 Pupils, staff and visitors should not wear face coverings in classrooms.
+Until 27 January: Unless individuals are exempt, face coverings should be worn: In corridors and communal areas by: Staff and adult visitors in all schools Pupils in year 7 and above Unless

 More from The Key